beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 It is available in all color fields except:
   - Global Colors
-  - Border field
-  - Box Shadow field
-  - Gradient field
+  - Pricing Table features

 #### What's Still To Come

 Eventually all color fields will be supported.
-While colors can be saved now for re-use, we still have to hook up field connections.
+While colors can be saved now for re-use, we also still have to hook up field connections.

 In the future, you'll be able to switch to a color space that suits you and access an even wider spectrum of colors!